kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 Philosophically speaking, $\pi$ can only be represented, truly as it is, by a _symbol_, not by digits.

-Geometry might have given birth to $\pi$, but it alone does not confine $\pi$.
-This number is a free citizen of all mathematics and can roam the entire domain.
+Geometry might have given birth to $\pi$, but does not confine $\pi$ exclusively.
+This wondrous number is a free citizen of all of mathematics, and can roam the entire domain.
 How mathematicians became aware of the ubiquity of $\pi$, and what riches have accrued as a result, will engage us in our second blog on $\pi$, entitled ["The Wonder that is Pi"]().

 ## To explore further